 (Pope Francis, Message for World Day of Peace, 2017)

 Each day we hear about conflicts, acts of terrorism, and violence.
 The longing for peace is great.

 Peace is not only the absence of violence and war.
 True peace includes life and relationships built on truth, justice, compassion, nonviolent actions, and solidarity among peoples and nations, and with all creation.

 We are all called to be peacemakers and ministers of reconciliation (2 Cor.
 5:18) through education, action, and prayer.
 Below we offer educational resources, possible action steps, and a prayer resource to help you in your efforts for peace.

 - The official Vatican website, the Pontifical Council for Justice and Peace, messages of Pope Francis for World Day of Peace, the Catholic Catechism, and references to Catholic Social Teaching.
 (Multiple Languages)

 - Caritas (English, Español) shares reports and resources on peace and reconciliation.

-- United Nations agencies offer numerous resources in UN languages and links to useful websites: UNICEF’s Life Skills/Violence Prevention and Peace Building , UNESCO.
+- United Nations agencies offer numerous resources in UN languages and links to useful websites: UNICEF’s Peace Building and social cohesian , UNESCO.